 Mr Jackson said: "Muir burning is done on a smaller scale and in a controlled way in cooler weather, though the fires can sometimes burn out of control.

 "The wildfires have spread to larger areas and, because the ground is dry, are burning at a greater temperature.

 "They come at a time migratory birds are arriving in the Highlands to feed up for the breeding season, or are finding mates and nesting.

-"Insects, such as dragonfly, are starting to hatch and emerge and these provide food for birds, amphibians and also fish in nearby small lochans and ponds."'A bad time'
+"Insects, such as dragonfly, are starting to hatch and emerge and these provide food for birds, amphibians and also fish in nearby small lochans and ponds."

 But Mr Jackson said what was not so widely recognised was fire's effect on soils.

 He said: "We have a PhD student here who has been studying the effects of fire on soil and the microbial life in the layers beneath the surface.

 "The full results are not available yet, but it looks like fire can be a threat to the pH (acidity) of soils and change its chemistry.

 "This in turn influences the types of plants that grow and this has effects higher up and lower down in the food chain."

 Dr Dixon said the fires could have a positive as well as negative effects on the environment.